ocean plants

 No, we’re not talking about the one-eyed villain from the Spongebob Squarepants cartoon.
 Plankton, the often microscopic plants that float throughout the oceans, are an integral part of nearly every oceanic ecosystem in world.
 They are being threatened by climate change and water pollution throughout the world — and if they die, life on Earth might go with them.

 Professor David Thomas, of the University of Bangor, explained it best.
 “Half of the world’s oxygen is produced by these organisms.
 If you took that away you would lose the basis of life on the globe.
 There simply wouldn’t be enough oxygen to support life.”
-We, quite literally, can’t exist without plankton and many of the individual species are starting to become endangered due to human intervention.
+We, quite literally, can’t exist without plankton and many of the individual species have become endangered due to human intervention.

 Asian Surfgrass

 The coasts of China, Japan and Korea are often heavily fished to sustain the growing populations of those three countries.
-One species that is taking the brunt of the damage causing by overfishing and aquaculture isn’t a fish at all — it’s Asian Surfgrass.
-This ocean plant used to grow all along the coasts of all three countries, serving as a food source for a variety of different animals.
+One species taking the brunt of the damage caused by overfishing and aquaculture isn’t a fish at all — it’s Asian Surfgrass.
+This ocean plant grew along the coast of these three countries and served as food for a variety of different animals.

-Today, thanks to the growing kelp aquaculture industry in the area, this surf grass is dying out and can only be found in very limited areas in the region.
-Japan’s habit of using dynamite in fishing also damages the grass’ ecosystem, making it hard for it to grow back in damaged areas.
-It is currently listed as endangered, but the aquaculture industry might mean that this ocean plant isn’t too far from extinction.
+Today, thanks to the growth of the kelp aquaculture industry in the area, this surf grass is dying out.
+It can only be found in very limited areas in the region.
+Japan’s habit of using dynamite in fishing damages the grass’ ecosystem, making it hard for it to grow back.
+It is currently listed as endangered, but the aquaculture industry might mean this ocean plant isn’t too far from extinction.

 Eyelash Seaweed

-Conservationists in the area are currently searching for any remaining eyelash seaweed populations so they can be studied further.
-All of these endangered ocean plants have two things in common — each one is an integral part of its local ecosystem, and each one is threatened because of climate change, agriculture and aquaculture, or other human interventions.
-Without ocean plants, the ocean’s ecosystem would collapse and we would lose an important source of food, medicine and oxygen that is essential for our continued survival on this planet.
-The plants can’t speak for themselves, so it’s up to us to protect them to ensure that the beautiful oceans that we enjoy today — complete with their majestic whales and playful dolphins — are there for future generations to enjoy.
+Conservationists in the area continue to search for any eyelash seaweed populations that remain so they can be studied further.
+These endangered ocean plants are an integral part of its local ecosystem.
+They are all under threat because of climate change, agriculture and aquaculture, or other human interventions.
+Without ocean plants, the ocean’s ecosystem would collapse and we would lose an important source of food, medicine and oxygen essential to our survival.

 Share on